OsborneSupremacy/imagestamper/README.md

 Admittedly, there doesn't seem to be a lot of demand to do this.
 But since burned-in timestamps isn't an option in the default phone camera apps I've used, it's possible that this could come in handy for someone.

 It's currently a Windows-only app that doesn't support that many image types.
 I'm first going to upgrade it to a .NET 6 Windows application.
 Then, if I feel like it, I will try to to make it cross platform, once .NET MAUI is out of preview.

+## ImageStamper .vbproj

+This is the original, self-contained project created with Visual Basic / .NET Framework.
+Keeping it around, for now, for reference / nostalgia.

+It works, so you can set it as the startup project and use this version.

+## ImageStamper.Client

+This is the current C# / NET 6 version.
+Still depends on Windows Forms and therefore not cross-platform.

+Set this as the startup project to use this version.